milevavantuyl/twitter_sentiment_analysis/README.md

 ## Contents

-The project contains one jupyter notebooks
+The project contains one jupyter notebook and one python file
-- HateSpeechAnalysis.ipynb:
+- HateSpeechAnalysis.ipynb: Main functionality.
+Contains the data cleaning, the models training and the evaluation, as stated above.
-- helper_functions.py:
+- helper_functions.py: Library including some transversal functions needed along the code.